ColdGrub1384/Pyto/docs/automation.rst

 Pyto provides Shortcuts for running scripts and code.
 Shortcuts will open Pyto to execute the code and it's not possible to retrieve the result.
 See `x-callback URLs <#x-callback URLs>`_ for getting callbacks.

-``Run Code with Arguments`` will execute the given code with the given arguments.
+``Run Code`` will execute the given code with the given arguments.
 Code can be executed in app or without leaving Shortcuts.
 If you uncheck ``Run In App``, the Shortcut will return the output of the code (stdout + stderr).
 When ``Run In App`` is unchecked, the code will only have access to the standard library and ``stdin`` cannot be sent.

-``Run Script with Arguments`` will execute the given script with the given arguments.
+``Run Script`` will execute the given script with the given arguments.

 ``Get Script Output`` will wait for a script to be executed and will return its output.

-Pyto also provides a Shortcut for each script used with the app.

 x-callback URLs
 ---------------